Trap of Feature Diversity in the Learning of MLPs: Common phenomenon shared by different DNNs for different tasks.

 \subsection{Different training batch sizes}

-In this subsection, we demonstrate that the two-phase phenomenon is shared by MLPs trained on the CIFAR-10 dataset with different training batch sizes.
-For different MLPs, we adapted learning rate $\eta =0.1$, SGD optimizer, and ReLU activation function.
+In this subsection, we demonstrated that the two-phase phenomenon was shared by MLPs trained on the CIFAR-10 dataset with different training batch sizes.
+For different MLPs, we adopted the learning rate $\eta =0.1$, the SGD optimizer, and the ReLU activation function.
 Besides, we used two data augmentation methods, including random cropping and random horizontal flipping.
-We trained three 7-layer MLPs with 256 neurons in each layer, with $bs=100,500, 1000$ respectively.
-Results of MLPs trained with different batch sizes are shown in Figure \ref{fig:bs}.
+We trained three 7-layer MLPs with 256 neurons in each layer, with $bs=100, 500, 1000$ respectively.
+The training loss, the testing loss, the training accuracy, the testing accuracy, the cosine similarity of features, and the cosine similarity of feature gradients of MLPs trained with different batch sizes are shown in Figure \ref{fig:bs}.